handsontable/handsontable/docs/README-DEPLOYMENT.md

 Our server configuration watches for images tagged as [`:latest`](./README-EDITING.md#editing-the-latest-docs-version), and automatically refreshes after detecting a newer version.

-## Documentation deployment
+## Deploying the documentation using the command line

-To deploy the documentation using the command line:
+As of now, you can deploy no more than 3 documentation versions at once.

 1. When deploying for the first time, log in to the GitHub Container Registry (ghcr.io):
     ```bash